ran-dommm/RLS/README.md

-# Planning with Simulation
+# Reinforcement Learning with Adaptive Reward Modeling for Expensive-to-Evaluate Systems

 ### Framework

 ![Loading Model Overview](img/pipeline.png "Model Overview")

-We propose an efficient urban decision-making framework which incorporates a reward model to bridge the gap between the fast RL agent and the slow urban simulation.
+We propose an efficient online-offline RL framework which incorporates a reward model to bridge the gap between the fast RL agent and the slow evaluation
-By approximating simulated results with neural networks, our framework allows the RL agent to interact with the reward model in real time without delays while the slow simulation operates offline, addressing the simulation time bottleneck.
+By approximating precise evaluation results with neural networks, our framework allows the RL agent to interact with the reward model in real time without delays while the slow evaluation operates offline, addressing the calculation time bottleneck.
-We further introduce adaptive reward modeling that continuously fine-tunes the reward model with the latest simulation data to align with the agent's policy, ensuring accurate reward approximation and avoiding outdated decision evaluation.
+We further introduce adaptive reward modeling that continuously fine-tunes the reward model with the latest evaluated data to align with the agent's policy, ensuring accurate reward approximation and avoiding outdated decision evaluation.

 # Installation